me-box-archive/databox-notifications/README.md

 Twilio needs a UK phone number creating which **must** support SMS.
 In trial mode, numbers that should receive messages must also be verified by Twilio.

-Many of the accounts used here were created for Homework Router notifications.
-I can supply the secrets.py file with the correct details for these accounts if required.

-The app requires the MySQL python connector.
-Download the most recent version for Ubuntu from [http://dev.mysql.com/downloads/connector/python/](http://dev.mysql.com/downloads/connector/python/).
-Place the `.deb` file in the app directory.

 Assuming accounts are configured correctly, docker build should configure everything.
 The app currently listens on port 5000.
 This must be forwarded to a port on the host.
 This will be adapted to use a shell script and environment variables at some point.